1. Past events

 Our Staff

-Staff in the Centre for Modern History
+Staff in City, Modern History

 Lise ButlerDr Lise Butler is a Lecturer in Modern History.
 Her work is mainly focused on twentieth century British political and intellectual history, with a particular focus on the history of the British left and the history of the social sciences.
 She is currently completing a monograph on the policy maker, sociologist and social innovator Michael Young and the relationship between the social sciences and left-wing politics in post-war Britain.
 Her current research examines responses to automation and ideas about the future of work in Britain in the 1960s and 70s.
 Before coming to City Lise completed her doctorate at University College, Oxford, and taught at Pembroke College, Oxford.
 Lise is a commissioning editor for Renewal: A Journal of Social Democracy, former Vice Chair and founding member of the Oxford Fabian Society, and is currently leading programme development for a new City joint BA in History and Politics.